-4.2.3 Kyriakos Baxevanidis.
-Towards a common Europe
+4.2.3 Kyriakos Baxevanidis - Towards a common European Networking & Grids infrastructure area - how can it work?

 In 2003 the MIT Technology Review identified Grids as one of the "ten technologies that will change the world".
 The advantages of the Grid approach for science and business are clear.
 Grids will transform the IT landscape from discrete infrastructure components to a distributed information processing model where people share and do not necessarily own IT-resources.
-Organisations can therefore focus on their business objectives - be scientific or commercial rather than on the management and maintenance of underused (in many cases) IT-infrastructures.
-Our aim must be to construct a "one stop shop" service for users providing them with access to ITresources, which meet their needs, and thereby transform Grids into a public utility.
+Organisations can therefore focus on their business objectives - be they scientific or commercial - rather than on the management and maintenance of underused (in many cases) IT-infrastructures.
+Our aim must be to construct a "one stop shop" service for users providing them with access to IT-resources, which meet their needs, and thereby transform Grids into a public utility.

 Of course, technical and process developments will drive this transformation.
 By focussing on solving the technical challenges of security, quality of service, and ease of use while understanding the central business needs of users and also where Grids can bring immediate benefit, we can move towards this vision.
 As we do this we will see the price/performance ratio of IT installations decrease as the homogeneity of policies for accessing and using these resources are better understood.
-Tackling these non-technical barriers - the need for global agreements and policies to enable global use - are key to the future development of elnfrastructures.
+Tackling these non-technical barriers - the need for global agreements and policies to enable global use - are key to the future development of eInfrastructures.